Jordan-Heiman/rSPACE_Modification/example_workflow.md

   # Maximum number of visits to a grid cell per year to simulated (number of
   # visits can be subset to smaller values during analysis process)
   n_visits = 6,
-  # Whether or not activity centers should be weighted based on the underlying
+  # Whether or not activity centers and  which individuals are removed should be
-  # raster values.
-Setting this to TRUE can take a lot of processing power
+  # weighted based on the underlying raster values.
+Setting this to TRUE can
-  # depending on the size of the focal area.
+  # take a lot of processing power depending on the size of the focal area.
   wghts = FALSE,
   # The class of raster that was read in above, this can be a spatRaster or
   # Rast depening on the function/package that was used